MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 34. This will return you to the list of **Active teams and groups**.
 The **Inside Sales** group should no longer appear under the **Microsoft 365** tab.
 If the Inside Sales group still displays, wait a couple of minutes and then select the **Refresh** option on the menu bar.
 The updated **Active teams and groups** list should no longer include the Inside Sales group.

-356. To verify whether deleting this group affected any of its owners or members, select **Users** and then **Active Users** in the navigation pane.
+35. To verify whether deleting this group affected any of its owners or members, select **Active Users** in the navigation pane.

 36. In the **Active users** list verify that the Inside Sales group's two owners (**Allan Deyoung** and **Patti Fernandez**) and the two members (**Diego Siciliani** and **Lynne Robbins**) still appear in the list of users.
 This verifies that deleting a group does not delete the user accounts that were owners or members of the group.